ergochat/ergo/README.md

 Oragono is a very early, extremely experimental fork of the [Ergonomadic](https://github.com/edmund-huber/ergonomadic) IRC daemon.
 Ergonomadic looks cool, and this is something I can experiment on.
 Hopefully most of the stuff I do in this can be merged back into Ergonomadic!
 Also see the [mammon](https://github.com/mammon-ircd/mammon) IRC daemon for something similar written in Python.

+This project adheres to [Semantic Versioning](http://semver.org/).
+For the purposes of versioning, we consider the "public API" to refer to the configuration files, CLI interface and database format.

 # Features

 * UTF-8 nick and channel names